CenturyLinkLabs/ctlc-docker-amb-serf/README.md

 *Ambassador Pattern Linking*

-Ambassadors are containers who's sole purpose is to help connect containers across multiple hosts.
+Ambassadors are containers whose sole purpose is to help connect containers across multiple hosts.

 Read more at http://www.centurylinklabs.com/ambassadors-how-to-link-docker-containers-across-servers